General national economic measures

 -Belgian Music Fund, a co-creation of Galm, Facir, Sabam For Culture and PlayRight+ , supported by the King Baudouin Foundation.
 The Fund is meant to support musical creation, production, exploitation (marcom & PR), presentation, internationalisation and export.
 (More here)

 Support from national radio and other media

-The Belgian chart company Ultratop is pushing Belgian Music and has sent radios a list of recommendations.
+The Belgian chart company Ultratop pushed Belgian Music and sent radios a list of recommendations.

 Social media and other campaigns to promote music during the crisis

--#PlayLocal campaign calling on media to promote more Belgian music/artists and for music fans to listen to them.
+-#PlayLocal campaign called on media to promote more Belgian music/artists and for music fans to listen to them.

 Business and other expected losses

 Still under evaluation.
 The Brussels-Wallonia Federation launched a survey to assess the situation in the music sector, a newsletter to keep people informed of measures put in place, and an email address for enquiries.